interNFT/nft-rfc/nft-rfc-003.md

   // ReceiveNFT adds the given array of NFT to the wallet and returns an error if the receive operation is conflicted ReceiveNFT([]NFT) error

-  // ReceiveNFT removes the given array of NFT from the wallet and returns an error if the send operation is conflicted SendNFT([]NFT) error
+  // SendNFT removes the given array of NFT from the wallet and returns an error if the send operation is conflicted SendNFT([]NFT) error
 }
 ```